 Doug Yoshida is a partner in the Litigation Group in Calgary.
-Doug’s practise focuses on corporate-commercial disputes in the oil and gas industry.
+Doug’s practise focuses on corporate-commercial disputes in the energy industry.

-Doug has appeared as lead counsel at all levels of court in Alberta, including in chambers, trials and appeals and represents parties before administrative, mediation and arbitration hearings.
-He has been retained to litigate disputes elsewhere in, and outside of, Canada.
-Doug is regularly retained by exploration and production companies and other businesses in the energy industry, both private and public, due to his understanding of his clients’ businesses and his significant oil and gas litigation experience.
-Doug is ranked by Benchmark Canada as a Litigation Star in the areas of commercial litigation, arbitration and securities litigation.
+Doug has appeared as lead counsel at all levels of court in Alberta, including in chambers, trials and appeals and represents parties in mediations and administrative and arbitration hearings.
+Doug is regularly retained by companies in the energy industry, both private and public, due to his understanding of his clients’ businesses and his significant experience crafting strategic, creative and practical solutions to complex business disputes.

 Doug obtained his Bachelor of Arts degree in philosophy after attending the University of Lethbridge and University of Calgary and obtained his law degree from Dalhousie University.
 Doug has been a member of the firm’s litigation group since completing his articles with McCarthy Tétrault LLP.

-Since 2005, Doug has served on the national pro bono committee at McCarthy Tétrault LLP which helps oversee the approximately 10,000 hours per year of pro bono services that the firm’s lawyers provide to disadvantaged individuals in our communities and the organizations that help these individuals.
-Doug helped lead the creation of the Civil Claims Duty Counsel and Queen’s Bench Amicus programs which provide pro bono legal advice to unrepresented litigants in the Alberta courts.
-In 2017-2018, these programs helped more than 5,000 Albertans.
+Since 2005, Doug has served on the national pro bono committee at McCarthy Tétrault LLP which helps oversee the approximately 10,000 hours per year of pro bono services that the firm’s lawyers provide to individuals with limited means and charitable organizations.
+Doug helped lead the creation of the Civil Claims Duty Counsel and Queen’s Bench Amicus programs which provide pro bono legal advice to approximately 5,000-6,000 unrepresented litigants per year in the Alberta courts.

-Doug’s past and current community activities include: Pro Bono Students Canada, Calgary Legal Guidance, Student Legal Assistance, Calgary Drop-In & Rehabilitation Center, The Calgary Food Bank, Annual Project Homeless Connect, the University of Calgary Student Union Tribunal, The Mustard Seed, Bankers Hall Club Members Advisory Group, Legal Education of Alberta bar admission course instructor and the University of Calgary mentor program.
+Doug’s past and current community activities include: Pro Bono Students Canada, Calgary Legal Guidance, Student Legal Assistance, Calgary Drop-In & Rehabilitation Center, The Calgary Food Bank, Annual Project Homeless Connect, the University of Calgary Student Union Tribunal, The Mustard Seed, Bankers Hall Club Members Advisory Group, Legal Education Society of Alberta and the mentoring programs at the University of Calgary and Dalhousie University.

 Doug has spoken at numerous seminars for the Canadian Securities Institute, Insight Information Co., University of Lethbridge and University of Calgary.
 Doug has also co-authored articles, including:

-- "Piercing the Corporate Veil: A Canadian Overview and Risk Assessment", Annual Review of Civil Litigation (2014); and
+- "Piercing the Corporate Veil: A Canadian Overview and Risk Assessment", in Todd L. Archibald and Randall Scott Echlin, eds., Annual Review of Civil Litigation 2014.